 We are the Williams family.
 It’s myself and my wife, T, and we have two children: our daughter Lia, who is 7 years old, and our son Tray, who is 6 years old.

 Where are all the places you came from?
 Where do you live now?

-Denver, North Carolina, just outside of Charlotte.
+I lived in Denver and North Carolina, just outside of Charlotte.
 I’m originally from Baltimore, Maryland, and my wife is from Wisconsin.
 Now we live near Windsor Plantation off of Hwy 544, near Surfside Beach.

 Why did you move to Myrtle Beach?